Take care of your handmade silver jewellery…

 Sterling silver will tarnish with time and wear.
 This is a natural process know as oxidisation.
 This can be accelerated by several factors including the natural acidity of the wearer’s skin, perfume and cosmetic products, chlorine or a humid environment; try to avoid direct contact with any of these where possible.

-A clean soft cloth or good quality silver polishing cloth is an ideal way to keep your silver jewellery tarnish free.
+A clean soft cloth or good quality silver polishing cloth is an ideal way to keep your sterling silver jewellery tarnish free.
 Always follow the manufacturer’s instructions on the product you are using and be sure to avoid contact with any beads, stones or shells that are on the jewellery as they may become damaged by the cleaning product.
-Mostly a soft cloth is sufficient to clean your jewellery.
-Make sure it is not a rough cloth that will scratch the silver.

-The way in which you store your jewellery can affect the condition of it.
-Mixing up several pieces of jewellery together can result in scratching and damaged, tangled chains.
-Ideally it should be stored in the original box or gift bag or wrapped individually in acid-free tissue paper or soft cloth if stored with other pieces in a large jewellery box.
+The way in which you store your jewellery can affect its condition.
+Mixing up several pieces of jewellery together can result in scratches and damaged, tangled chains.
+Ideally it should be stored in the original box or gift bag or wrapped individually in acid-free tissue paper, a ziploc type bag or soft cloth if stored with other pieces in a large jewellery box.

 Silver dips can be harsh and with prolonged or frequent use can damage solder joints and decorative areas.
 My recommendation would be to avoid using them.